projectcontour/contour/site/content/docs/main/config/request-routing.md

 - `exact` is a string, and checks that the header exactly matches the whole string. `notexact` checks that the header does *not* exactly match the whole string.

 - `regex` is a string representing a regular expression, and checks that the header value matches against the given regular expression.

+Modifiers:
+- `ignoreCase`: IgnoreCase specifies that string matching should be case insensitive.
+It has no effect on the `Regex` parameter.
+- `treatMissingAsEmpty`: specifies if the header match rule specified header does not exist, this header value will be treated as empty.
+Defaults to false.
+Unlike the underlying Envoy implementation this is **only** supported for negative matches (e.g. NotContains, NotExact).

 #### Query parameter conditions